omeka/omeka-s-developer/docs/api/index.md

----
-title: Introduction to the API
+# Introduction to the API
----

 Omeka S provides an application programming interface (API) that enables [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on its resources.
 API resources are objects with a type, associated data,